 The Digital India Land Records Modernisation Programme (DILRMP) was launched by the government of India in August 2008.
 The programme was aimed at modernising the land records infrastructure in states by ushering in a system of digitised, updated and integrated land records that mirrored ground reality.
 The programme also aimed at other aspects of the land records infrastructure such as integration of revenue and registration officers.
 The larger objective of the DILRMP was to move to a system of guaranteed titles.

 Written by the Finance Research Group (FRG) at IGIDR, this report is a step towards studying the land market in India.
-It focuses on the modernisation of land record maintenance in the state of Maharashtra.
+It focuses on the implementation of the DILRMP in the state of Maharashtra.
 Using a combination of publicly available data sources and field studies, we study the extent to which land record administration in Maharashtra has been digitised and its impact on service delivery to the end consumer.
-The findings of this study, which was commissioned by the Omidyar Network, have important implications for the institutional designs and systems that underpin land record management in India.
+In particular, we assessed (a) the extent to which land record administration had been digitised; (b) the efficiency of service delivery of accurate land title records to citizens; and (c) the accuracy of the digitised records.
+The findings of this study, which was commissioned by the Omidyar Network India, have important implications for the institutional designs and systems that underpin land record management in India.

 In the last five years, there is an increasing trend towards direct cash transfers as one of the main tools of supporting farmer welfare.
 Many of these schemes link income support to ownership and extent of owned agricultural land.
 Given the state of land records infrastructure and state capacity in the country, the success of such schemes is uncertain.